Wilted Greens with Parmesan, Hazelnuts, and Raisins

 Instructions

-2. Pour hot water over raisins in a small bowl.
-Soak for at least 15 minutes, up to several hours until they are plump.
-Drain, and discard leftover water.
+• Pour hot water over ¼ cup raisins in a small bowl.
+Soak for at least 15 minutes, up to several hours, until they are plump.
+Drain and discard leftover water.

-3. Whisk together vinegar, salt and pepper in a large bowl.
-Continue whisking while adding olive oil in a slow, steady stream.
-Add arugula, kale and shredded beets and toss to coat.
+• Whisk together 2 Tablespoons red wine vinegar, ½ teaspoon kosher salt, and ¼ teaspoon freshly ground black pepper in a large bowl.
+Continue whisking while adding 2 Tablespoons olive oil in a slow, steady stream.
+Add 2 cups arugula or mizuna, the chopped kale, and shredded beets, and toss to coat.

-4. Transfer dressed greens to a medium skillet, lightly packing them in if needed.
-Sprinkle Parmesan evenly over the top of the greens and place under the broiler until cheese is melted and beginning to brown and greens are wilted, about 5 minutes.
+• Transfer dressed greens to a medium skillet, lightly packing them in if needed.
+Sprinkle ½ cup shredded Parmesan cheese evenly over the top of the greens and place under the broiler until cheese is melted and beginning to brown, and greens are wilted, about 5 minutes.

-5. Top the wilted greens with the soaked raisins and chopped hazelnuts.
-Drizzle with Balsamic vinegar.
+• Top the wilted greens with the soaked raisins and ¼ cup chopped toasted hazelnuts.
+Drizzle with 1 teaspoon Balsamic vinegar.
 Serve immediately.

 Nutrition